seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Palamon**
 / But this one word:
 You are going now to gaze upon my mistress,
-For note you, mine she is-- /
+For note you, mine she is -  /

 **Arcite**
-/ Nay then-- /
+/ Nay then -  /

 **Palamon**
-/ Nay, pray you--
+/ Nay, pray you -
 You talk of feeding me to breed me strength;
 You are going now to look upon a sun
 That strengthens what it looks on; there you have